A Brief History of Lithuania

 In 1926 an army coup took place in Lithuania.
 Afterward, Antanas Smetona ruled as a virtual dictator.

-In 1940 the Russian army occupied Lithuania.
-In August 1940 Lithuania was absorbed into the Soviet Union.
+In 1940 the Soviet army occupied Lithuania.
+In August 1940 Lithuania was forced to become part of the Soviet Union (successor to the Russian Empire).
 Afterward, thousands of Lithuanians were executed or deported.

 Germany invaded Russia in June 1941 and shortly afterward they captured Lithuania.
 The Nazis ruled Lithuania for 3 years and during that time they virtually exterminated Lithuanian Jews.